jhackett1/utopia/content/pages/index.markdown

   Civil Service, embrace a meaningful approach to diversity and inclusion, and empower you with the resilience to forge an impactful career.
 when: 20th & 21st February 2019
-where: '1 Victoria Street, SW1E 5ND'
+where: 'BEIS Conference Centre, 1 Victoria Street, SW1E 5ND'
 testimonial: >-
   The world is changing.
 And it's changing in ways that, as a Civil Service, we can't afford to ignore.